The 11 Most Asked Questions About Dutch Food

 The lunch period during a working day is the moment to socialize with colleagues, even though Dutch lunches typically only last ± 30 minutes.
 This brief lunch period is another example of Dutchmen being too pragmatic and focused.

-And what are the Dutch habits when it comes to dinner, the most important meal of the day?
+And what are the Dutch habits regarding dinner, the day’s most important meal?

 A typical Dutch dinner consists of meat, vegetables, and boiled potatoes, served with gravy.
 Other traditional Dutch dishes are stews of a mixture of vegetables and potatoes or thick legume soups like pea soup with smoked sausage.
 Desserts are usually yogurt or custard and coffee, to top it off.